nickchow2020/how-web-works-exercise/README.md

 Accept:application/json

 HTTP header response:
-date: Thu, 28 Jan 2021 19:56:38 GMT
+date:
-content-type: application/json
+content-type:
-server: cloudflare
+server:
-cf-ray: 618d4723dd11d34a-LAX
+cf-ray:
-content-encoding: br
+content-encoding:

 ### 9 What are the processes that happen when you type “http://somesite.com/some/page.html” into a browser?